SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="q37sUT-tbOMS" -->
-The next paramters we need to run the method are the number of time steps per replica $10^4$, the harmonic biasing spring constant $50$, the log frequency for the histogram $50$ and the number of steps we discard as equilibration before logging $10^3$.
+The next parameters we need to run the method are the number of time steps per replica $10^4$, the harmonic biasing spring constant $50$, the log frequency for the histogram $50$, and the number of steps we discard as equilibration before logging $10^3$.
 Since this runs multiple simulations, we expect the next cell to execute for a while.
 <!-- #endregion -->